 Northern Cape: ‡Khomani Cultural Landscape World Heritage Site

-This brings to nine the number of world heritage sites in South Africa, two of which is in the province of extremes.
-The other eight are: the Richtersveld Cultural and Botanical Landscape, Fossil Hominid Sites of South Africa, Maloti-Drakensberg Park, Mapungubwe Cultural Landscape, Vredefort Dome, Robben Island, iSimangaliso Wetland Park and the Cape Floral Region Protected Areas.
+This brings to nine the number of World Heritage Sites in South Africa, two of which are in the province of extremes.
+The other eight are: the Richtersveld Cultural and Botanical Landscape; Fossil Hominid Sites of South Africa; Maloti-Drakensberg Park; Mapungubwe Cultural Landscape; Vredefort Dome; Robben Island; iSimangaliso Wetland Park; and the Cape Floral Region Protected Areas.

 In her acceptance speech of the inscription, the Director General of the Department of Environmental Affairs, Nosipho Ngcaba, assured the World Heritage Committee and the ‡Khomani community of South Africa's commitment to support conservation efforts of the environment on the site as well the cultural heritage of the people who live there.

-In his address to the session a member of the ‡Khomani San community in the Kalahari Dirk Pienaar, said the decision to declare this landscape as a world heritage site marked a long awaited historical moment for the ‡Khomani San and all other San communities.
-He said as one of the most researched and documented cultures in the world the communities and the site were finally being acknowledged for its universal value and importance.
+In his address to the session, a member of the ‡Khomani San community in the Kalahari, Dirk Pienaar, said the decision to declare this landscape as a World Heritage Site marked a long-awaited historical moment for the ‡Khomani San and all other San communities.
+He said as one of the most researched and documented cultures in the world, the communities and the site are finally being acknowledged for their universal value and importance.